 - The knowledge of how to be a well-groomed man

 "Prime" for men in their 30s is having it all together.
 They know who they are, what they want, and they've worked hard to be who they are in life.
-While men seem to be genetically predisposed to be attracted to women in their mid- to late-20s, women tend to be attracted to men who are around their own ages, if not older.
-This means men in their 30s have the best of both worlds if they're single and on the prowl for a new partner.
-Men in their 30s are sexy to a wide range of women, including 20-somethings, women around their same age, and even women in their 40s.
+While men seem to be genetically predisposed to be attracted to women in their mid-to-late-20s, women tend to be attracted to men around their ages, if not older; this means men in their 30s have the best of both worlds.
+Men in their 30s are attractive to a wide range of women, from 20-somethings to women in their 40s.
 When it comes to being attractive to the most potential partners possible, 30-something men take the cake.
 It doesn't hurt that most men have learned how to use the best male cologne at this age, too.

 Of course, it's not only the physical attractiveness that sets the stage for men in their 30s to be in their prime; they're making money, and they know who they are.
 They walk with an air of confidence they may not even realize they have, simply because they've got life by the balls at this point.
 They're managing their work lives, have created great lives outside of their professions, know how to have fun, and can generally carry on conversations with people about a wide assortment of things.

 These guys are in-tune with their being, even if by chance.
 Their energy's still up; they're focused, grounded, and yet, still willing to explore the great unknowns of life.
 They're happy to be figuring things out, and their accomplishments in this world are starting to speak for themselves.
 At this age, men have also figured out how to take care of themselves.
 They groom properly, make their beds, and do their laundry when it needs to be done.
 Most men at this age aren't looking for someone to take care of them any longer; they're looking for a partner who will enjoy life's finer things with them as you grow old together and get even more established.